CN-M/task-taker/README.md

 ## Task Taker

-A small task taking app built with Typescript, React (using Vite), Express.js, and a mock database using a JSON file.
+A small task taking app built with Typescript, React (using Vite), Express.js, Tailwind, and a mock database using a JSON file.
 I hhadn't written an Express server with "vanilla" React in a while, so I made this to get my feet wet again.

 ## Getting Started